Brunswick Fire Station and Flats: History

+The Brunswick fire station and flats were designed by Seabrook and Fildes in 1936 and the builders were 7 Mann Pty Limited.
+The station opened for use in 1937.
 Seabrook's father, who was Chairman of the Metropolitan Fire Brigade at the time, was no doubt influential in ensuring his son's practice was awarded the contract, the first of twelve the firm designed which included the stations at Camberwell (1938), Brighton (1939) and Windsor (1941).

+The Brunswick fire station and flats is the first fire station complex in Victoria which indicates the change in the architectural policy of the Metropolitan Fire Brigade from conservative period styling to the latest modern architecture from Europe.
+The Brunswick fire station and flats are a rare and perhaps the only example of a separate fire station building and flat block complex which forms its own residential precinct, indicative of modern urban planning then occurring in Europe in the 1930s.
+The significance of the complex is enhanced by its continuing use as an operating fire station.

+The Brunswick fire station and flats are one of the most significant works of the noted architects Seabrook and Fildes, who are acknowledged as bringing European modern architecture to Victoria in 1934 in the form of the buildings at the MacRobertson Girls' High School.

+The buildings are an example of the vocabulary of modern architecture derived from the work of Dutch architect Willem Dudok, whose expertise with brick construction brought a new meaning to the concept of modern architecture and its exportability to countries such as Australia and Great Britain.

 Description

-The Brunswick Fire Station incorporates 2 vehicle spaces with 2 large doors (formerly three) facing Blyth Street, a watch room, toilets and offices.
+The Brunswick Fire Station incorporates two vehicle spaces, for fire trucks, with two large doors (formerly three) facing Blyth Street, a watch room, toilets and offices.
 At the time of its construction, the station boasted state-of-the-art fire fighting equipment and alarm systems.
-The fire station was MFB's Northern Zone headquarters for many years and housed 2 fire appliances, as well as a station wagon Inspector's car.
-These were moved to the new Thomastown fire station by 1989.
+The fire station was MFB's Northern Zone headquarters for many years and housed two fire appliances, as well as a station wagon for the zone inspector.
+These zone functions were moved to the new fire station by 1989.